XCVG/XLauncher/README.md

 This is a game launcher supporting custom image and music, configurable with a JSON file.
 It is built with .NET and WPF.

 This is the "legacy" branch that uses .NET Framework instead of .NET (Core).
-It supports most of the same features, except for looping music.
+It is currently at feature parity but this may change as it is not the focus of development.
 For more information on the differences, see the README on the main branch

 ## Usage